JacobCrabill/FlurryPP/README.md

 Compilation Instructions
 -------------------------

-To compile Flurry, you can either use QT Creator (https://www.qt.io/download-open-source/), which is an excellent C++ IDE that I use for development, or you can use the provided makefile to compile using GNU make.
-For the make option, just open a terminal and run the following:</p>
+To compile Flurry, you can use the provided makefile to compile using GNU make.
+First modify the config file (configfiles/default.config) or create your own with your desired compilation options, then from FlurryPP directory, type `make`.</p>

-`make build_type`

-Where `build_type` is one of the following options:

-* `debug mpi=n`
-* `release mpi=n`
-* `openmp mpi=n`
-* `mpidebug`
-* `mpi2`
-* `mpi`

-Both the serial `release` and the parallel `mpi` builds turn on full optimization, while the `debug` and `mpidebug` builds remove all optimization and add flags for both debugging and profiling.
-The `openmp` build uses OpenMP to take advantage of easy parallelization on desktop computers, and the `mpi` builds use MPI to completely parallelize the program on both shared- and distributed-memory systems.
+See the default config file for details on all compilation options.
 Note that compiling with MPI requires several external libraries and header files (metis.h/metis.a, mpi.h), the location of which must be specified in the makefile.
 The code is known to work with OpenMPI >= 1.6.5.
+Additionally, you should have some form of BLAS installed, and ensure that the location of cblas.h is properly specified in the config file.

 Test Cases